microsoft/PowerApps-Samples/build-tools/PowerApps_Build Tools_Lab/PowerPlatform_DevOps_Module0.md

 8. Select **Solutions** in the navigation.

-9. Solutions are how customizers and developers author, package, and maintain units of software that extend Common Data Service.
-Customizers and developers distribute solutions so that organizations can use Common Data Service to install and uninstall the app(s) defined in the solution.
+9. Solutions are how customizers and developers author, package, and maintain units of software that extend Dataverse.
+Customizers and developers distribute solutions so that organizations can use Dataverse to install and uninstall the app(s) defined in the solution.
 In the next Module you will learn how to create a new solution.